fol-io/docs/README.md

  - As a _____, I want to _____, in order to _____.

 ## User Journey
 Ruhsane has been online shopping for clothes and wanted to know how the clothes fits on her and matches.
-She went on the `TryMe` app ...
+She went on the `TryMe` app, adds the picture of the hoodie, jeans and sneakers that she is considering to buy.
+The app adds those items on top of her own model in the app.
+She sees how it looks on her and decides that the hoodie color doesn't really look good on her so switches to buy another color.
+When the clothing arrived, she was pretty happy about them because she already had a decent idea of how they will look on her.
+On her free time, she also likes browsing through the app and adding on those preset default clothing to her model to discover new style.
+As she realizes how this app is really helping her with making choices of what to match, she adds pictures of all of her clothes in her wardrobe on to the app so she can always play around and plans what to wear the next day.

 ## Wireframes